3nol/sphp/README.md

 # This MATLAB code implements the SPHP image stitching method

-This warp was proposed in the SPHP paper from Chang et al. [1] in 2014.
+This warp was originally proposed in the SPHP paper by Chang et al. [1] in 2014.

+### OS-specific Implementation

+With the dependence on the mysterious `texture_mapping/texture_mapping.exe` file to apply the calculated warp to the images, this implementation is OS-specific.

+Currently, it is tweaked to work on Linux (and most likely MacOS - yet untested).
+For running this implementation on Windows, simply remove the `wine` invocation in line 86 of the file `texture_mapping.m`.

 ### Setting up VLFeat on Linux

-Compiling the needed `MEX` files it not an easy task and I already took steps to fix *compile errors* in the current version 0.9.21.
+Compiling the needed `MEX` files is not an easy task and I already took steps to fix *compile errors* in the current VLFeat version 0.9.21.
 For more details on this, see their [issue on GitHub](https://github.com/vlfeat/vlfeat/issues/214).
-Furthermore, I replaced deprecated and removed functions in the MATLAB code.
+I also replaced deprecated and removed functions in the MATLAB code.

-The \<YOUR-PATH\> variable used below is where you cloned this repository.
-For the actual compilation, you can follow these steps.
+The \<YOUR-PATH\> variable, that is used below, describes the clone location of this repository.
+For the actual compilation, you need to follow these steps.

-1. Make sure that you exported VLFeat's mex path to the `LD_LIBRARY_PATH`.
-Add the following line to your .bashrc file:
+1. Make sure that you exported VLFeat's mex path to `LD_LIBRARY_PATH`.
+Add the following line to your preferred terminal config file, e.g. ".bashrc".

     ```bash
     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<YOUR-PATH>/sphp-warp/vlfeat-0.9.21/toolbox/mex/mexa64/